 Giselle is a now a classic Princess in the way that she took her own destiny seriously, and decided to turn it into something she wanted.
-Not what others were telling her to do.
+She didn't just do what others were telling her to do.
 Plus we love how she was able to find the sunny side in any situation.
 She can pretend to be Giselle but more importantly, just take what she loved about Giselle and be her own heroine!

 - Princess Giselle dress 2 full circle twirly® skirts.

-- Unique short sleeeves with a petal inspired design in pink and sparkly blue.
+- Unique short sleeves with a petal inspired design in pink and purple flowers.
 Gathered on the shoulders for that extra flare.

 - Merrow edge hems.